qrlandry/WorkoutBuddy/README.md

 - Users can update their account information and weight
 - Users can add or delete their exercises
 - Users can log and view their workouts
-- Users can see their weight loss or weight gain displayed on a graph
+- Users can see their weight loss or weight gain progress

 #### Planning and Design